|My little soldier.|

 Two minutes later, he was back on his bike.

-Dangerously wounded, obviously-going-to-fall-right-off knee pumping madly as he rode.
+Dangerously inflamed, obviously-going-to-fall-right-off knee pumping madly as he rode.